It’s true that PCOS and pregnancy aren’t exactly the best of friends.

 Small steps can still be really effective.

-How do I know if I ovulate with PCOS?
+How do you know when you’re ovulating with PCOS?

-There are a few ways you can tell if you’re ovulating with PCOS ‒ some key ovulation symptoms to look out for:
+If you have PCOS with regular periods, there are a few key ovulation symptoms to look out for:

 - Increase in cervical mucus (discharge).